 5 Tips to Ace your Test Automation Interview

 I often see candidates (especially college graduates) kinda lost when facing their interviews.
 And, even though I’d advise you to do as many interviews as you possibly can, to gather the required expertise for further interviews, being prepared from the very beginning might make you avoid somewhat unwanted surprises.
-Thus, let’s get you ready to rock any interview process for a test automation vacancy ????
+Thus, let’s get you ready to rock any interview process for a test automation vacancy.

 TL;DR